OttKostner/xroad-public/README.md

 This material is copyright (c) 2015 Estonian Information System Authority (RIA), Population Register Centre (VRK).

 The X-Road project is distributed under The MIT License (MIT).
-The full text of the license can be found at: [LICENSE.info](LICENSE.info)
+The full text of the license can be found at [LICENSE.txt](LICENSE.txt), and the -LICENSE.info -files.